mdlsvensson/prompts/prompt/prompt-improvement-based-on-response.md

 **I will provide you with three things:**
 - The prompt itself.
 - The latest response I recieved from Gemini 1.5 Pro using the prompt.
-- How I would like this response to change with the use of an improved prompt.
+- A description of how you'd like this response to be different.

 The prompt you provide should be written from the perspective of me making the request to Gemini 1.5 Pro.
 Consider in your prompt creation that this prompt will be entered into an interface for Gemini 1.5 Pro.